 We must get better at treating our staff.
 We believe this was the first attempt to capture both longitudinal views, but also collecting views at scale, rather than one individual's anecdotal story, to pool into a strong evidence base.

 What happens next?

 We will be releasing a number of documents today.
-There will be a short 3 page executive summary which I’d please encourage all individuals to share and read as a taster.
-There is then a main report which explores five themes in turn and draws from the evidence base.
+There will be a short 3-page executive summary which I’d please encourage all individuals to share and read as a taster.
+There is then the main report which explores five themes in turn and draws from the evidence base.
 These five themes are: